Iran's supreme leader warns any US attack would spark 'regional war'

 Trump on Saturday night declined to say whether he’d made a decision on what he wanted to do regarding Iran.

-Speaking to reporters as he flew to Florida, Trump sidestepped a question about whether Tehran would be emboldened if the U.S. backed away from launching strikes on Iran, saying, “Some people think that.
+Speaking to reporters, Trump sidestepped a question about whether Tehran would be emboldened if the U.S. backed away from launching strikes on Iran, saying, “Some people think that.
 Some people don’t.”

 Trump said Iran should negotiate a “satisfactory” deal to prevent the Middle Eastern country from getting any nuclear weapons, but said, “I don’t know that they will.
 But they are talking to us.
 Seriously talking to us.”

-Associated Press writer Will Weissert aboard Air Force One contributed to this report.
+Associated Press writer Will Weissert in Palm Beach, Florida, contributed to this report.